- Carl Rogers

 -

-It felt right, and I love the realness of conversations when people are going through change, and seeing them blossom into who they really are, doing things they never thought possible.
+It felt right, and I love the realness of conversations when people are experiencing challenges in their life, and then having the opportunity to see them move through those changes, doing things they never would have thought possible prior.

 -

 Even though I have been influenced most by Carl Jung's philosophy, the majority, if not all of my reading of his philosophy has come through female Jungian Analysts.
-This has allowed a natural and organic understanding of the interconnectedness of the body, heart, mind and soul with life, regardless of whether we are conscious of it or not.
+This has allowed a natural and organic understanding of the interconnectedness of the body, heart, mind and soul with all life.

 -